SHELBYVILLE — Trailing 9-1 in the middle of the sixth inning Thursday night, the Columbus North softball team didn’t quit.

 Although the Bull Dogs didn’t make up that eight-run deficit against Bloomington South, they did manage to cut it in half by scoring twice in the sixth and twice in the seventh in a 9-5 loss in the semifinals of the Shelbyville Sectional.

 “We never give up,” said senior Christine Bombardiere who went 3 for 3.
 “That’s the thing about this team — no matter how far down we are, we never quit.”

-The Panthers added to their lead in the fourth, thanks to a pair of North errors.
+Bloomington South added to its lead in the fourth, thanks to a pair of North errors.
 Addie Benham led off by reaching on an error and went to second on a one-out single by Olivia Hurley.
 Lizzie Halstead then doubled to right, scoring one run, but the second runner was cut down at the plate on a relay from Claudia Sims to pitcher Madisyn Prince to catcher Tommi Stowers.
 But then Chambers reached on an infield single, allowing Halstead — who had taken third on the throw to the plate — to score.

 The Bull Dogs (9-16) got one of the runs back in the fourth.
 Bombardiere drew a one-out walk and scored on a triple to right by Lauren Imlay.

 The Panthers then broke the game open by scoring four times in the fifth, sparked by a two-run homer from Benham.
 After the next two batters reached base, Bombardiere replaced Prince in the circle.
 A walk and two more singles made it 7-1.